Ratul-ratzz/eventoverse_backend/README.md

 1. Create a secret named `db-password-secret` in your Choreo project
 2. Add a key named `password` with your database password
-3. Deploy the application through Choreo console
+3. Deploy the application through Choreo console # eventoverse_final